at.load.elegant#

 Multipoles#

 Elegant thick multipoles are limited to a single multipole order.
 For AT Multipole elements combining several orders, the lowest order is converted and higher orders are discarded.
-AT ThinMultipole elements are expanded to a series of thin MULT elements with 0 length.
+AT ThinMultipole elements are expanded to a series of thin MULT elements with length 0.

 Elegant elements absent from AT#